OSGeo/PROJ/docs/source/usage/Ellipsoid.rst

     Parameter      Description
     ============   ==============================================================
     +R             Radius of a spherical planet
-    +a             Semimajor axis of an ellipsoidal planet
+    +a             Semi-major axis of an ellipsoidal planet
     ============   ==============================================================

 Ellipsoid Shape parameters